Northwest Arkansas, River Valley hospitals report steady decline in flu, covid-19 patients

 Residents should also remember that medications like Tamiflu and Paxlovid are available for flu and covid, respectively, Sharkey said.
 Those who are high risk should still wear an N95 mask and avoid crowds, she said.

-A report released Tuesday by the state Health Department again indicated "low" numbers of flu infections.

-The total number of positive flu tests reported to the department by health care providers increased 300 during the week ending Jan.
-28. It is the third consecutive weekly report to show an estimated increase of 300 positive tests – the lowest weekly increase since the week ending Oct.
+Statewide, the total of positive flu tests reported to the department by health care providers increased by 300 during the week ending Jan.
+28. It is the third consecutive weekly report to show an estimated increase of 300 positive tests -- the lowest weekly increase since the week ending Oct.
 8.

 The department reported increases of more than 2,000 cases weekly for several weeks in November.